bpopovych/mqtt_relay_cover/README.md

 2. **Add Configuration to `configuration.yaml`**:

-- Add the necessary configuration to your `configuration.yaml` file under the `mqtt_shade` domain.
+- Add the necessary configuration to your `configuration.yaml` file under the `mqtt_relay_cover` domain.
+(This domain registers the custom cover platform.)

 3. **Restart Home Assistant**: